Calvineries/Lego-Games-Character-List/city-undercover.md

 ---

-Characters with a .TXT file
+Used Characters with a .TXT file
 |Character Name|Is in Collection?
 |-|-|
 ASTRONAUT|✅